Please note that Tapas no longer supports Internet Explorer.

 I opened my eyes to see a face watching me.
 He held a bamboo flute in one hand.
 Wavy shoulder-length black hair, beautiful brown eyes, and a mischievous smile.
 He blinked twice when he saw me watching.

-"Sorry!" was all he said in a warm, soft voice, and he quickly left the room.
-Who was that?
 I glanced around to note that I was in my room.
 Empty walls, clean desk, but the only thing that reminded me of my room was a drawing that Ari had drawn of us when we were little, hung on the wall in front of my bed.
 I slowly got up into a sitting position.
 I glanced at my hand to see that I was once again pale.
-The virus must have worn off.
-I got out of bed, put my slippers on, and left my room.
-I knocked on the room next to mine, Ari's room, but no one answered.
-Where could she have gone?
-Maybe the cafe?
-I decided to begin searching there.

 "Yo, Reika!
 How ya' feelin'?
 Let me cook you something," the head chef said when he saw me enter the cafeteria.
 He had glowing night-kissed skin, purple dreads, and a happy grin.
 He always wore sunglasses inside, so I couldn't tell what color his eyes were.
-I could never figure how he made food with those on.

 "No, it's alright," I said politely, but the loud sound of my stomach rumbling said otherwise.
 He made a 'uh-huh' sound and quickly got to work.
-How long have I been out for?
-I sat down at a table.
-The sound of something cooking filled the air the chatter.

 "Hey, Reika, how are you feeling now?" asked a familiar voice behind me.
-I turned around to see Timothy from the science division.
-He had curly brown hair, circular glasses, exhaustion in his black eyes, freckles on the bridge of his nose.
+I turned around to see Timmity from the science division.
+He had curly brown hair, circular glasses, exhaustion in his black eyes, and freckles on the bridge of his nose.
 He had his hands stuffed into his lab coat pockets.

 "I'm alright.
 Thank you for asking," I told him shyly.